MaxixSVK/minibot/README.md

  - Moderation - clear, ban and kick command
  - Report system - system for reporting users/messages on your server for easy moderation
  - Poll - easy polls with one command
- - Easy setup - Setup a bot with one command
+ - Easy setup - set up a bot with a single command
- - And more basic commands
+ - And other basic commands

 ## Installation

- - You need to have installed node.js on your computer (tested version 18.15.0)
+ - You need to have [node.js](https://nodejs.org/) installed on your machine (tested version 18.15.0)

  - Clone repository or download ZIP
 ```